FZJ-JSC/JUBE/docs/glossar.rst

       * ``<only>`` and ``<not>`` can contain a name list divided by ``,``

    patternset_tag
-      A patternset is a container to store a bundle of pattern.
+      A patternset is a container to store a bundle of patterns.

       .. code-block:: xml